pkocandr/maven-repository-builder/README.md

                             Directory containing additional files for the repository.
                             Content of directory ADDITION will be copied to the repository.
       -n
-                            Adhere to the legacy nested structure of the maven repository zip, in which the maven-repository directory and the extras files were nested under a parent directory.
+                            Disable producing a nested structure for the maven repository zip, in which the maven-repository directory and the extras files were nested under a parent directory.
-                            With the new specification the maven-repository directory should now become the root of the zip.
-This has now become the default behaviour of the generator script.
-                            This flag has been added to maintain backwards compatibility and allow the script to revert back to the former repository structure

 ### Example Repository List